27 September 2018

 In any case, you have a damaged corporate reputation.
 Whether it’s just slightly broken or crushed to smithereens, your reputation needs rebuilding.
 But just how do you go about starting that process?
 It’s intimidating enough to assess everything that needs done and figure out the best way to go about doing all of it.

 First things first, the most important thing is that you start somewhere.
 Starting anywhere is better than not doing anything at all.
 Having said that, there are good and bad ways of starting.
-Thankfully, you can look at a long history of scandals and failures to see what works and what doesn’t.
+Thankfully, we can look at a long history of scandals and failures to get an idea of what works and what doesn’t.

 There are some golden rules to be aware of when you’re starting down the road to reputation recovery.
 It’s not so much a step-by-step process as it is a fluid and changing path.
 You’ll have to navigate new obstacles and maybe even change course, but it’s all part of piecing together a shattered reputation.